Sacha Baron Cohen’s 21st Century Revival Of The Minstrel Show

 ‘No Revolution within Counter-Revolutionary Party’ – Dr. Stein Speaks to Palestine Chronicle

-Funnily enough, he is particularly sensitive when it comes to his own Jewish identity, which he has hidden behind while simultaneously smearing other cultures for decades now.
-Quite craftily, he has played several antisemitic characters throughout his career to create the illusion of making fun of his own while enlivening stereotypes that allow him more freedom to persist in racist humor.
+For decades, Cohen has been serving up his one-dimensional impression of the world with a shameless entitlement to lenient grading.
+Yet, he is particularly sensitive when it comes to his own Jewish identity, which he continues to hide behind while smearing other cultures.
+Quite craftily, he has played several antisemitic characters throughout his career to create the illusion of making fun of his own while reinvigorating stereotypes that allow him more freedom to persist in his nearsighted, racist comedy.

-What the film failed to show was how the title character, a gay fashion journalist from Austria, had a near-death experience in Jerusalem after nearly being stoned to death by Hasidic Jews for mocking their outfits.
+What the film didn’t properly show was how the title character, a gay fashion journalist from Austria, had a near-death experience in Jerusalem after coming very close to being stoned by Hasidic Jews for donning a provocative twist on their traditional outfit.

 (The Palestine Chronicle)